5 Essential Tips for How to Choose College Classes

 7. Avoid overcommitting.

 Although it's tempting to think that saying yes to everything will make you a superstar, doing so may have the opposite effect.
-That's why successful students tend to trim down their activities to only the most important ones—the ones that provide clear benefits in their personal development, education, or career preparation.
+That's why one of the most reliable ways to succeed in college is to trim down your activities to only the most important ones—the ones that provide clear benefits to your personal development, education, or career preparation.
 Saying no is often the best thing you can do.

 8. Minimize your multitasking.